How to Make Organic Compost Tea

 Tip: Apply this liquid fertilizer for foliar feeding, too.
 Sprinkle

-by the leaves.
+absorbed by the leaves.

 Important Note: The liquid nutrients in compost tea, is used immediately